 Taste and Adjust.
 Taste and adjust for salt or any other desired seasonings.
 Need more chili flakes?
 More fish sauce?
 Go for it!

-Pack the Kimchi into Jars.
-Pack the kimchi into a large mason jar (or several).
+Pack into Jars.
+Pack it all into a large mason jar (or several).
 You can use other vessels, like a fermentation crock.
 Press the contents down and weigh it down with glass fermentation weights (or use a plastic bag filled with water).

-Cover the Kimchi.
+Cover for Fermentation.
 Cover with a fermentation airlock lid, or use fermentation membranes (see notes).
 If you don’t have such lid options, use a 2-piece lid, but don’t screw it down, just set it on top.

 This is to allow any gases to escape while fermenting.